 The Company shall have one or two auditors and an equivalent number of alternative auditors, or one or two registered accounting firms.

 The Company’s financial year shall be the calendar year.

 Notice to attend general meetings shall be given through an announcement in the Official Gazette (Post- och Inrikes Tidningar) and on the Company’s website.
 Information that notice has been given shall be provided in an announcement in Svenska Dagbladet.

 10 SHAREHOLDERS’ ENTITLEMENT TO PARTICIPATE AT GENERAL MEETINGS

-Shareholders who wish to participate in the proceedings at a general meeting must be entered in a printout or other presentation from the entire share register regarding circumstances pertaining five weekdays prior to the general meeting, and must have notified the Company of their participation not later than on the date stated in the notice to attend the general meeting.
+Shareholders who wish to participate in the proceedings at a general meeting must notify the Company of their participation not later than on the date stated in the notice to attend the general meeting.
 Such a day may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve, and may not occur earlier than the fifth weekday prior to the general meeting.

 11 PRESENCE OF OUTSIDE PARTIES AT GENERAL MEETINGS